TysonKlein/redbubble/Readme.md

 else.
 This means that all sales made are pure profit on the artists side.

-About a year and a half ago I opened [my Redbubble store](https://www.redbubble.com/people/tysonk?ref=account-nav-dropdown&asc=u).
+In March of 2017 I opened [my Redbubble store](https://www.redbubble.com/people/tysonk?ref=account-nav-dropdown&asc=u).
 The specifics of my store aren’t entirely important to this report, but there are some important details that will emerge again later.
 Most